marcuskeenan/Catalog/README.md

 ## Description
 This project was created as part of my coursework for the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 The project is a basic catalog application that provides a list of items within a variety of categories as well as a user registration and authentication system.
-Registered users have the ability to post, edit and delete their own items.
+Registered users have the ability to post, edit and delete their own categories and items.

 ## Features
 1. CRUD functionality using a Flask webserver and sqlite database